What Are the Blood Alcohol Concentration (BAC) Laws in Texas?

 Note: Texas law requires persons to be at least 21 to legally consume alcoholic beverages.
 If you have not reached the legal drinking age and get arrested for impaired driving, you will be charged with an additional criminal offense known as “underage drinking.”

-What Happens if I Get Arrested with a BAC of .08% or Higher?
+What Happens If I Get Arrested with a BAC of .08% or Higher?

 Getting arrested for drunk driving because your BAC is .08% or higher is a Class B misdemeanor.
 If this is your first offense, the penalties for drunk driving with a BAC of .08% or higher include: